How CRM Improves Lead Generation and Conversion

 Once you have tech infrastructure and CRM goals in place, you can proceed to the next stage— capitalizing on all your prep activities and meticulous planning.

 First off, analyze lead profiles to figure out which ones are most likely to convert.
-Your CRM tool should have segmentation features for creating batches of customer targets.
+You should choose a CRM tool that has segmentation features for creating batches of customer targets.
 They let you organize groups based on quality (not quantity!) and prioritize smartly.

 graph showing email marketing task prioritization